study-ORCATech-cloud/docker-labs/Basics/LAB02-BuildingImages/python-api-service/README.md

 - API key authentication
 - Containerized using Docker with best practices

+## Implementation TODOs

+To complete this project, you need to:

+1. **Implement the multi-stage Dockerfile**:
+   - Complete all the TODO sections in the `Dockerfile`
+   - Create a proper build stage for dependencies
+   - Implement a secure final stage with non-root user
+   - Add necessary environment variables
+   - Configure healthchecks

+2. **Enhance the Flask application**:
+   - Implement the debug mode feature based on environment variable
+   - Add a new security feature as specified in the TODO comment

 ## API Endpoints

 - `/health` - Health check endpoint